Research

 May 12-16, 2025

-Join us for the second annual NUNM Research Week for events highlighting the exceptional achievements of NUNM researchers, students in the Masters of Clinical Research program, and professionals within the field of health research.
+Thank you to all who attended the second annual NUNM Research Week highlighting the exceptional achievements of NUNM researchers, students in the Master of Science in Clinical Research program, and professionals within the field of health research.
 All students, staff, and faculty members are invited to join – experience in research is not required!
 Research Week at the National University of Natural Medicine has the sole intention of building community within the field of research, providing networking opportunities, highlighting current innovative studies, and supporting the work of students through their educational journey.

 May 12-16, 2025